MicrosoftDocs/mixed-reality/mixed-reality-docs/using-the-hololens-emulator.md

 ## Basic emulator input

 Controlling the emulator is very similar to many common 3D video games.
-In nput options are available for using the keyboard, mouse, or Xbox controller.
+Input options are available for using the keyboard, mouse, or Xbox controller.
 You control the emulator by directing the actions of a simulated user by wearing a HoloLens.
 Your actions move the simulated user around the environment.
 Applications running in the emulator respond like they would on a real device.

 The cursor on HoloLens (1st gen) follows head movement and rotation.
 In the HoloLens 2 Emulator, the cursor follows hand movement and orientation.